Frequently Asked Questions

 Isn’t radon just a hoax?

 When it comes to the dangers of radon, there is overwhelming consensus that it is a grave public health hazard that needs to be addressed.
-The following organizations have all taken positions that the public should test for radon in their homes then remediate if they have levels over 4.0 pCi/L.
+The following organizations have all taken positions that the public should use a radon abatement service in their homes then remediate if they have levels over 4.0 pCi/L.

 - United States Environmental Protection Agency

 - National Environmental Health Association